Thomas Baty: Early legal career

-Baty's expertise was in the field of international law.
-After graduation, Baty lectured on international law at the University of Nottingham and served as a degree examiner at Oxford, London, and Liverpool universities.
-During this time, Baty became a prolific writer on international law.
-Baty served as the honorary general secretary of the International Law Association from 1905 to 1916 and acted as junior counsel on the Zamora case.
-Baty was an associate member of the Institut de Droit International from 1921 onwards.
+Baty specialised in international law.
+After graduation, Baty lectured on international law at the University of Nottingham and served as a degree examiner at Oxford and at universities in Liverpool and London.
+Baty was honorary general secretary of the International Law Association from 1905 to 1916 and acted as junior counsel in the Zamora case.
+Baty became an associate member of the Institut de Droit International in 1921.

-Engagement with the Japanese government
+Japanese government adviser

-Following the outbreak of the First World War, Baty took part in the establishment of the Grotius Society, established in London in 1915.
-As one of the original members of that society, Baty became acquainted with Isaburo Yoshida, Second Secretary of the Embassy of Japan in London and an international law scholar from the graduate school of the Tokyo Imperial University.
-The Japanese government was at that time searching for a foreign legal adviser following the death of Henry Willard Denison, a US citizen who served in that position until his death in 1914.
-Baty applied for that position in February 1915.
-The Japanese government accepted the application and Baty came to Tokyo in May 1916 to start work at the Japanese Foreign Office.
-In 1920, Baty was awarded the Order of the Sacred Treasure, third class, for service as a legal adviser, and in 1936, Baty received the second class of the same order.
+After the outbreak of World War I, Baty helped establish the Grotius Society in London in 1915.
+As one of its original members, Baty met Isaburo Yoshida, Second Secretary of the Embassy of Japan in London and an international law scholar from Tokyo Imperial University.
+The Japanese government was seeking a foreign legal adviser after the death of Henry Willard Denison, an American who had held the position until 1914.
+Baty applied in February 1915.
+The Japanese government accepted the application, and Baty arrived in Tokyo in May 1916 to begin work at the Japanese Foreign Office.
+In 1920, Baty was awarded the Order of the Sacred Treasure, third class, for service as a legal adviser.
+In 1936, Baty received the second class of the same order.

-In 1927, Baty participated as part of the Japanese delegation to the Geneva Naval Conference on disarmament, marking the only public appearance as a legal adviser for the Japanese government.
-The majority of Baty's work focused on writing legal opinions.
-Baty renewed working contracts with the Japanese Foreign Office several times and, in 1928, became a permanent employee of the ministry.
+In 1927, Baty participated in the Japanese delegation to the Geneva Naval Conference on disarmament, Baty's only public appearance as a legal adviser to the Japanese government.
+Most of Baty's work consisted of writing legal opinions.
+Baty renewed working contracts with the Japanese Foreign Office several times and became a permanent employee of the ministry in 1928.